dfpc-coe/vpc/README.md

 ## Estimated Cost

-The estimated AWS cost for this stack without data transfer or data processing based usage is:
+The estimated AWS cost for this part stack without data transfer or data processing based usage is:
 * Monthly cost: 73.00 USD
 * Yearly cost: 876.00 USD